CommandShiftHQ/may-22-authentication/README.md

-# Authorisation and Authentication demo for FE module
+# Authorisation and Authentication demo for FE module - May 22

-The `start` branch is your jumping off point, a simple React app has been created consisting of a `home`, `account` and `login` pages.
+## Please note!
+This repo contains the code written during the lecture itself.
+If you would like to follow along with the recording, you can clone down the source repo (which can be found [here](https://github.com/MCRcodes/auth-example-lecture-1.1)) and checkout the `start` branch.

 Here we will solve the problems of:
 - authenticating a user,